Spanish flu: Devastated communities

-Less-affected areas
+Other areas

 In the Pacific, American Samoa and the French colony of New Caledonia succeeded in preventing even a single death from influenza through effective quarantines.
 However, the outbreak was delayed into 1926 for American Samoa and 1921 for New Caledonia as the quarantine period ended.
 On American Samoa, at least 25% of the island residents were clinically attacked and 0.1% died, and on New Caledonia, there was widespread illness and 0.1% population died.
 Australia also managed to avoid the first two waves with a quarantine.
 Iceland protected a third of its population from exposure by blocking the main road of the island.
 By the end of the pandemic, the isolated island of Marajó, in Brazil's Amazon River Delta had not reported an outbreak.
 Saint Helena also reported no deaths.

-Estimates for the death toll in China have varied widely, a range which reflects the lack of centralized collection of health data at the time due to the Warlord period.
+Estimates for the death toll in China have varied widely, reflecting the lack of centralized collection of health data at the time due to the Warlord period.
 China may have experienced a relatively mild flu season in 1918 compared to other areas of the world.
-However, some reports from its interior suggest that mortality rates from influenza were perhaps higher in at least a few locations in China in 1918.
-At the very least, there is little evidence that China as a whole was seriously affected by the flu compared to other countries in the world.
+However, some reports from its interior suggest that mortality rates from influenza were perhaps higher in at least a few locations in 1918.
+At the very least, there is little evidence that China as a whole was seriously affected by the flu compared to other countries.

 The first estimate of the Chinese death toll was made in 1991 by Patterson and Pyle, which estimated a toll of between 5 and 9 million.
-However, this 1991 study was criticized by later studies due to flawed methodology, and newer studies have published estimates of a far lower mortality rate in China.
+However, this study was criticized by later studies due to flawed methodology, and newer studies have published estimates of a far lower mortality rate in China.
 For instance, Iijima in 1998 estimates the death toll in China to be between 1 and 1.28 million based on data available from Chinese port cities.
-The lower estimates of the Chinese death toll are based on the low mortality rates that were found in Chinese port cities (for example, Hong Kong) and on the assumption that poor communications prevented the flu from penetrating the interior of China.
+The lower estimates of the Chinese death toll are based on the low mortality rates that were found in Chinese port cities and on the assumption that poor communications prevented the flu from penetrating the interior of China.
 However, some contemporary newspaper and post office reports, as well as reports from missionary doctors, suggest that the flu did penetrate the Chinese interior and that influenza was severe in at least some locations in the countryside of China.